porsager/postgres/README.md

 ## Connection options `postgres([url], [options])`

 You can use either a `postgres://` url connection string or the options to define your database connection properties.
+Options in the object will override any present in the url.

 ```js